 What We're Up To

 We’re up to the promise of creating stronger communities and inspiring greater giving.
-From preventing drug and alcohol addiction to engaging entrepreneurs, learn more about our work on our blog.See All Posts
+From preventing drug and alcohol addiction to helping kids thrive, learn more about our work on our blog.See All Posts

 Latest News and Stories

 In New Hampshire, according to a recent American Institutes for Research report, “The highest poverty school districts have the lowest student outcomes.
 The negative relationship between poverty and outcomes is very strong.”
 The Charitable Foundation is supporting two nonprofit organizations that are addressing these issues: Reaching Higher New Hampshire and the New Hampshire School Funding Fairness project.
 Because all students in New Hampshire should have equal access to educational opportunity so they can thrive in school, graduate and grow into adults who are able to help sustain New Hampshire’s communities and economy.

 The latest issue of the New Hampshire Charitable Foundation’s Purpose newsletter — which showcases the heroic work of New Hampshire’s nonprofit sector during extraordinary times — is available online.

 In Manchester, four new community health workers will soon be in action, helping that city’s Health Department reach out to and better serve communities disproportionately affected by the COVID-19 pandemic.
 The positions were made possible with a combination of funds from the Charitable Foundation’s Community Crisis Action Fund and federal CARES Act dollars.